mickfuzz/dyne_docs/src/terminal/docs/11-piping-hot-commands.md

 A little explanation here.
 The `-d` option chose a colon as the delimiter (separator).
 This tells `cut` to break up each line wherever a delimiter appears, and each separate part of the line is called a field.
-In our format, the author\'s name appears as the first field, so we have put a 1 with the `-f` option to tell `cut` that we want to see just that field.
+In our format, the author's name appears as the first field, so we have put a 1 with the `-f` option to tell `cut` that we want to see just that field.

-But you\'ll notice the list is unsorted again.
+But you'll notice the list is unsorted again.
 Pipelines to the rescue!

     $ sort books | cut -d: -f1
     Bartlett, John